Thought provoking questions that

 Reading this book might dilute the fears that you have been taught.
 You will realize that intelligent, devout, sincere Christians have derived four very different deities from the Bible.
 Your parent taught you that God is rigid, critical, demanding, and heavily involved in everyone's affairs.
 But there are three other Christian belief systems about God out there.

 - You might also investigate the full range of world religions and note that many teach a type of heaven and hell after one dies.
 But each religion uses different criteria to determine one's eternal destination.
 You will realize that it is quite impossible to lead a life that would result in you attaining heaven after death and avoiding hell in all of these religions.
-Since different religions teach different criteria, and since we cannot tell which religion is the true one or whether none of the world religions are true, it would seem to be quite hopeless to chart a course to Heaven.
+Since different religions teach different criteria for salvation, and since we cannot tell which religion is the true one or whether none of the world religions are true, it would seem to be quite hopeless to chart a course to Heaven.
 There are hundreds of main religious groups out there, and probably many tens of thousands of individual faith groups in existence.
 They teach a wide variety of beliefs about the afterlife.

 - Many cats seem to enjoy torturing an animal they have caught.
 Humans are hopefully higher on the evolutionary scale; lots of them consider torturing people to be abhorrent.
 If we assume that God is on an even higher moral plane, then we can expect that he/she/it/they would consider torturing people even more repulsive.
 This would argue that the biblical teachings about Hell are invalid.